micro-gl/micro-gl/notes/issues.md

 ```
 *What are the pros and cons of using this space*
 1. we can be agnostic of specific colors spaces in all phases of the engine except the loading/storing of a pixel phase- HUGE PRO
-2. to convert from colors space into general space requires a division - HUGE CON
+2. to convert from_sampler colors space into general space requires a division - HUGE CON
 3. conversion to specific colors spaces is a matter of 4 multiplications which is easy - PRO
 4. it is easier to implememnt many graphics constructs like shaders in general color space, although we can
    get around this with smart [0, 1] interpolation